Hundreds protest possible lithium mining in Serbia - NewsBreak

 Police in Kosovo seized another batch of over 200 mining devices as part of raids that started on Thursday.
 The offensive against underground crypto farms was launched after authorities in Pristina banned the power-hungry minting of digital currencies amid an energy crisis in the country.
 Authorities in Kosovo Confiscate Mining...

-BELGRADE, Serbia (AP) — Hundreds of people in Serbia spent part of a holiday weekend blocking roads Saturday to protest plans for lithium mining in the Balkan country.
+Hundreds of people in Serbia spent part of a holiday weekend blocking roads Saturday to protest plans for lithium mining in the Balkan country.
 The protests came a day after Orthodox Christians in Serbia and many other countries celebrated Christmas.
-The demonstrations took place in the capital, Belgrade, and several other locations.
+The demonstrations took place in the capital, Belgrade and several other locations.
+Anti-mine activists have organized weekly gatherings to keep pressure on the populist government of President Aleksandar Vucic to scrap the possibility of lithium excavations in western Serbia.Thousands have joined protests in the past and ecology groups have vowed not to stop until the mining proposals are...

 SARAJEVO (Reuters) - Serbia may soon decide to annul all contracts related to mining group Rio Tinto’s $2.4 billion lithium project in the country, Prime Minister Ana Brnabic said on Saturday, as green groups blocked roads across Serbia protesting against the plan.
 Rio Tinto wants to develop the mine...